pnp/cli-microsoft365/docs/manual/docs/cmd/spo/site/site-classic-list.md

 `--debug`|Runs command with debug logging

 !!! important
-    Before using this command, log in to a SharePoint Online tenant admin site, using the [spo login](../login.md) command.
+    To use this command you have to have permissions to access the tenant admin site.

 ## Remarks

-To list classic sites, you have to first log in to a tenant admin site using the [spo login](../login.md) command, eg. `spo login https://contoso-admin.sharepoint.com`.
-If you are logged in to a different site and will try to list the available sites, you will get an error.

 Using the `-t, --webTemplate` option you can specify which sites you want to retrieve.
 For example, to get sites with the `STS#0` as their web template, use `--webTemplate STS#0` as the option.